rook/rook/design/ceph/object/store.md

 At this point the Rook operator recognizes that a new object store resource needs to be configured.
 The operator will create all of the resources to start the object store.
 1. Metadata pools are created (`.rgw.root`, `my-store.rgw.control`, `my-store.rgw.meta`, `my-store.rgw.log`, `my-store.rgw.buckets.index`)
-1. The data pool is created (`my-store.rgw.buckets.data`)
+2. The data pool is created (`my-store.rgw.buckets.data`)
-1. A Ceph realm is created
-1. A Ceph zone group is created in the new realm
-1. A Ceph zone is created in the new zone group
-1. A cephx key is created for the rgw daemon
-1. A Kubernetes service is created to provide load balancing for the RGW pod(s)
+3. A Kubernetes service is created to provide load balancing for the RGW pod(s)
-1. A Kubernetes deployment is created to start the RGW pod(s) with the settings for the new zone
+4. A Kubernetes deployment is created to start the RGW pod(s) with the settings for the new zone
+5. The zone is modified to add the RGW pod endpoint(s) if zone is mentioned in the configuration

 When the RGW pods start, the object store is ready to receive the http or https requests as configured.